Skyway Installation On View Now!

-With It’s Okay to Laugh, Twin Cities-based artist Jose Dominguez populates the windows of the St. Paul Skyway with lively and colorful vinyl designs of imagined creatures.
-These characters capture the dynamism of the Skyway system—a space people move through repeatedly, but where they always encounter new faces.
+With his installation It’s Okay to Laugh, Twin Cities-based artist Jose Dominguez fills the windows of the skyway above Robert Street with lively and colorful vinyl designs of imagined creatures.
+These characters capture the dynamism of the skyway system—a space people move through repeatedly, but where they always encounter new faces.

 Follow Jose Dominguez on Instagram!